ThePhD/sol2/docs/source/containers.rst

 container classifications
 -------------------------

-When you serialize a container into sol3, the default container handler deals with the containers by inspecting various properties, functions, and typedefs on them.
+When you push a container into sol3, the default container handler deals with the containers by inspecting various properties, functions, and typedefs on them.
 Here are the broad implications of containers sol3's defaults will recognize, and which already-known containers fall into their categories:

 +------------------------+----------------------------------------+-------------------------+-----------------------------------------------------------------------------------------------+
 | container type         | requirements                           | known containers        | notes/caveats                                                                                 |